A PEDAGOGY OF DEATH, DECAY & DESTRUCTION

 Certain kinds of violence, death, destruction are central to how modernity functions.
 The past and current enslavement of people, species and ecosystems to produce goods for consumption, to look good, to keep economies going and that excrete byproducts of pollution and sickness.

-Pedagogy: The art, occupation, or practice of teaching.
-Also: the theory or principles of education; a method of teaching based on such a theory (Oxford English Dictionary)
+the theory or principles of education; a method of teaching based on such a theory (Oxford English Dictionary)

 What does a study of death, decay and destruction offer us?
 Who holds the knowledge?
 And what theories, practices and principles might arise from this?